gareth305/InfoSec-Resources/README.md

 Conferences are a great way to meet people!
 Yes it may be scary at first, but we're all nice people really...
 Well most of us are!
 Ask questions, talk about your projects and get advice, and learn about other people's projects it can often give you a great idea to add to your, already long, list!

 ### BSides ###
 They're everywhere!
-I guarantee if you Google your town and BSides, there'll be one there or if not it won't be too far away!
+I guarantee if you Google your town and BSides, there'll be one there or, if not, one won't be too far away!

 * [BSides Leeds](http://bsidesleeds.co.uk/) | [@BSidesLeeds](https://twitter.com/BSidesLeeds) - Obviously the best one!
 Not that I'm bias or anything... ;)
 * [BSides Manchester](https://www.bsidesmcr.org.uk/) | [@BSidesMCR](https://twitter.com/BSidesMCR)